Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *BWA number*
 Click the drop-down list to select the BWA report type to be created.
 The following options are available per default:

-  - **Profit and loss account**
+  - **1: Profit and loss account**
-  - **Cash basis accounting**
+  - **2: Cash basis accounting**
-  - **Liquidity statement**
+  - **3: Liquidity statement**
-  - **Liquidity**
+  - **4: Liquidity**
-  - **Monthly balance**
+  - **5: Monthly balance**

   > [Info] These evaluation reports are preconfigured in the system.
-All available reports can be completely customized or used as provided, and new reports can be created.
+All available reports can be completely customized or used as provided, and new reports can also be created.
 Any newly created reports will be displayed in the drop-down list.
-For detailed information about creating and managing BWA reports, see [Manage BWA reports](/RetailSuiteAccounting/Operation/07_ManageBWAReports.md)
+For detailed information about creating and managing BWA reports, see [Manage BWA reports](/RetailSuiteAccounting/Operation/07_ManageBWAReports.md).

 - *Layout*
 Click the drop-down list to select the preferred layout.
+The following options are available:

   - **Month - cum. - cum. previous year**
   - **13 months cumulative**